informationgrid/ingrid-portal/README.md

 - a running InGrid Software System
 - java 8
-- maven 3.5.x (The build does not work with mavane 3.6.x, see https://github.com/fhoeben/hsac-fitnesse-fixtures/issues/238 for a work around.)
+- maven 3.5.x (The build does not work with maven 3.6.x, see https://github.com/fhoeben/hsac-fitnesse-fixtures/issues/238 for a work around.)

 Installation
 ------------